GautierDorval/ssa-e-a2-doctrine/doctrine.md

 Although this doctrine is non-prescriptive, implementations commonly follow an observed deployment sequence because each layer assumes prior anchoring.

 0) Structured data grounding (precondition)
 A sitewide baseline of schema-based identifiers and relations is established first to anchor canonical entity identity, page roles, and basic topology.
 Without this grounding, the system lacks stable IDs and relations, increasing ambiguity and drift.
 Platform variability is an implicit constraint at all stages.

 Parsers, renderers, crawlers, indexing systems, caches, and delivery layers evolve over time.
 As a result, identical inputs may produce different outputs, and observations remain temporal.

 This variability prohibits universal or permanent outcome claims.

 1) SSA-E (explanatory authority)
 Stable explanatory resources are then published to define the primary non-transactional interpretation layer intended to be cited in priority.

 2) Dual Web (context and verification)
 Controlled root-level context files are added to constrain scope, define boundaries, and enable verification and anti-hallucination constraints.
 Dual Web complements SSA-E, but does not override it.

 3) Q-Layer (response authorization)
 Response authorization rules are introduced to govern the act of producing an answer.
 This layer validates whether the conditions required to respond are satisfied (scope, source sufficiency, and non-transactional constraints).
 If conditions are not satisfied, legitimate non-response (authoritative silence) is required.

+3.5) SSA-E-R (RFC) (restitution proportionality)
+A restitution proportionality module may be introduced to govern the depth and form of an already-legitimate answer.
+This module is applied only after Q-Layer authorization, and must never be interpreted as granting additional inference rights or altering legitimacy outcomes.

 4) A2 (interpretation and observation)
 Finally, routing, clustering, and observation artifacts are deployed to reduce ambiguity, prevent misrouting, and monitor interpretive drift without introducing transactional truth.

 Examples (non-prescriptive) :